Great Tips for Dancing With Your Baby

 In baby dancing, style is as important as getting the steps right.
 Here are some tips that can make dancing with your baby more comforting and more fun.

-Cling to your little partner in whatever position works.
+Cling to your little partner in whatever position works and is safe for their age.
 Try the neck nestle, warm fuzzy, colic carries, shoulder drape, forward-facing hold, elbow rest, hip carry or shoulder ride.
 During the first three to four months be sure to support your partner’s wobbly, weighty head.

 Select a dance that you like, one that suits your mood and energy level, lest the dancer wear out before the fusser.
 One rainy night Lauren, our youngest, could not give herself up to sleep.
 Martha wracked her brain for what to do next when inspiration came from the weather.
 She started singing “Raindrops Keep Falling on My Head” (from the old movie Butch Cassidy and the Sundance Kid) and did a very jazzy dance step to match the jazzy tune.
 Lauren soon forgot she was resisting, relaxed into the fun, and nodded off before long.
 This winning tune got replayed and danced for many a night thereafter.
 Martha looked forward to it as a fun way to lull Lauren into dreamland.